Penny (Canadian coin): Small cents (1920–1952)

 After his brother George VI assumed the throne on December 11, 1936, a new effigy was needed for Canadian coinage.
 As it was late in the year, the Royal Mint could not immediately make coins with a die depicting the new king with a 1937 date.
 It was instead decided by the mint to continue minting 1936 dated pennies with a dot added below the date on the reverse which signified that they were made in 1937.
 According to mint records 678,823 of these coins were minted; however, only three are known to have survived to the present.
 The new effigy of George VI was designed by Humphrey Paget and was ready for use later in the year.
 The king is shown on the obverse side facing left, with the inscription "Georgius VI D:G: Rex et Ind:Imp:".
-The reverse was designed by George Kruger Gray and depicted a maple twig with two leaves; the wording "1 CENT" appears above them, and "CANADA" with the date is shown below.
+The reverse was designed by George Kruger Gray and depicted a maple twig with two leaves; the wording 1 cent appears above them, and Canada with the date is shown below.
 While pennies with their new design continued to be minted unabated throughout World War II, there was a change in composition.
 Starting on April 1, 1942, Canadian pennies had their copper content increased from 95.5 percent to 98 percent and their tin content lowered from 3 percent to 0.5 percent.

-The Indian Independence Act 1947 affected the penny, as the words Ind:Imp: (Emperor of India) had to be removed from the obverse of the coin.
+The Indian Independence Act 1947 affected the penny, as the abbreviation Ind:Imp: ('Emperor of India') had to be removed from the obverse of the coin.
 This change was made under article 7.2 of the act.
 As the dies omitting the title were not immediately ready for use, a small maple leaf was added next to the 1947-dated coins on the reverse for pennies minted into 1948.
 This was not the first major alteration; from a collector's standpoint "the mid-20th century brought a series of varieties to Canadian coins".
 King George VI died in 1952, and a new obverse effigy featuring Queen Elizabeth II appeared in the following year.